Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 - Powerful customization with the click of a button

-- There are multiple course payment options for various types of students and schools.
+- There are multiple online course payment options for various types of students and schools.

-- It optimizes mobile devices, and you can incorporate language controls in your courses.
+- It optimizes mobile devices, and you can incorporate language controls in your online courses.

 - It doesn’t offer live chat for customer support

 - The platform can be costly for beginners.
 It charges a 10% transaction fee and will raise the prices if you build more courses.
-If you build a course on a free plan, you’ll find that you have to upgrade before publishing the work.
+If you build online courses on a free plan, you’ll find that you have to upgrade before publishing the work.

 - It also has limited customization and poor quality check-out.

-Udemy is a course creator and course hosting platform that allows people to share their skills with students.
+Udemy is a online course creator and online courses hosting platform that allows people to share their skills with students.
+Udemy courses are easy to design and sell courses.

 It does most marketing for you, though you cannot manage your business with the lack of marketing tools.
-Compared to Thinkific, Udemy is student-centered rather than an instructor Center.
+Compared to Thinkific, Udemy is student-centered rather than instructor Center.
+Udemy courses can be marketed using built-in marketing tools.

-It is one of the largest online educational platforms with over 180,000 courses and over 44 million students.
+It is one of the largest online educational platforms with over 180,000 online courses and over 44 million students.
 It is a well-established and proven marketplace with Global outreach.
+All the courses are accessible to students of every field.

 - Udemy courses are available starting at $11.99 and going up to $199.99.The platform doesn’t charge monthly fees, and you can earn 97% of all sales you drive with your coupon code

-- It offers close to 600 courses on the selection of topics
+- It offers close to 600 courses on a selection of topics

 - There is a wide selection of courses on dozens of categories and subcategories

-- The platform grants you access to every cause you adjust for life
+- The platform grants you instant access to every cause you adjust for life

 - Udemy would have a 30-day refund policy if the course weren’t what you expected